IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2a-using.md

 ```

 #### Limitations
-1. You can't retrieve output files that are written to a local file system in a Streaming Analytics service.
-For information about retrieving files from a Bluemix object storage service, see [Object storage on Bluemix](../beamrunner-5a-io/#object-storage-on-bluemix-swift).
+- If your Beam application writes output to a file, you can’t retrieve output files that are written to a local file system in a Streaming Analytics service.
+You must configure the application to write output files to object storage instead.

+   For information about retrieving files from a Bluemix Object Storage service, see [Object storage on Bluemix](../beamrunner-5a-io/#object-storage-on-bluemix-swift).
-2. You can't download Streams application bundle (SAB) files of your Beam applications that are built remotely.
+- You can't download Streams application bundle (SAB) files of your Beam applications that are built remotely.

 ### The `DISTRIBUTED` context
 Use this context to build an application locally and submit it to a local Streams instance.